Aimee Palmer

-Aimee Rose Palmer (born 25 July 2000) is an English footballer who plays as a midfielder for Women's Championship club Southampton.
-She has previously played for Manchester United, Sheffield United and Bristol City in the Championship, and has represented England at under-17, under-19 and under-21 level.
+Aimee Rose Palmer (born 25 July 2000) is an English footballer who plays as a midfielder for Women's Championship club Ipswich Town.
+She has previously played for Manchester United, Sheffield United, Bristol City and Southampton in the Championship, and has represented England at under-17, under-19 and under-21 level.

 Club career

 Bristol City

 Palmer broke into the first-team making her senior debut in the WSL 1 on 22 April 2017, as a substitute for Jasmine Matthews in a 3–1 loss to Reading.
 She went on to feature in three of Bristol's Spring Series games in 2017.
 This led to more first team opportunities in the 2017–18 season.
 On 12 October 2017, she made her season debut coming on as a 19th-minute substitute for Poppy Wilson in Bristol's 2–0 WSL Cup defeat by Tottenham.
 On 28 October, she made her first league start of the campaign, in a 5–0 defeat by Reading.

 While training with Bristol City, Palmer studied for her A levels in psychology, biology and chemistry at SGS College and was named Student of the Year.